When I’m packing for Hawaii, my waterproof phone case is on my list of Hawaii essentials!

 When packing for Hawaii, don’t forget the snorkeling essentials, the hiking essentials, and the everyday essentials for when you’re out and about in Hawaii!
 This can include different types of shoes and different types of clothes!

-This list of Hawaii essentials are things to consider bringing no matter what type of activities you’ll be doing in Hawaii.
+This list of Hawaii essentials are things to consider bringing if you want to do classic Hawaii activities!

 For a more specific list for the outdoor activities to do in Hawaii: